streamlit/docs/content/gdpr-banner.md

 ---
-enabled: false
 title: We value your privacy.
 ---

-We would like to use cookies to help us understand how users interact with this website.
-This is used, for example, to find out which parts of this site should be further improved.
+We use cookies to help us understand how you interact with our website.
+By clicking “Accept all”, you consent to our use of cookies.
+For more information, please see our [privacy policy](www.streamlit.io/privacy-policy).

-More information can be found in our [Privacy Notice](https://www.streamlit.io/privacy-policy).